manuelbl/QrCodeGenerator/README.md

 - [Demo-QRCode-Variety](Demo-QRCode-Variety): Demonstrates how QR codes with different encodings, error correction and masks can be generated.
 All QR codes are saved as SVG files.

+- [Demo-WinUI](Demo-WinUI): Demonstrates how QR codes can be used in WinUI 3 applications and/or using [Win2D](https://github.com/microsoft/Win2D) (incl. copying to the clipboard).

 - [Demo-WindowsPresentationFoundation](Demo-WindowsPresentationFoundation): Demonstrates how QR codes can be used in WPF applications (incl. copying to the clipboard).

 - [Demo-WinForms](Demo-WinForms): Demonstrates how QR codes can be used in Windows Forms applications (incl. copying to the clipboard).